nk12U/6-Layer-Neural-Network/README.md

 Exercise of Computer Programming in Electrical and Electronic Engineering is a speciallized subject of Kyoto University Undergraduate School of Electrical and Electronic Engineering.

-In this course students need to complete 6 Layer Neural Network, which is able to classify MNIST dataset.
+In this course, as the final assignment students need to complete 6 Layer Neural Network, which is able to classify MNIST dataset.

 I just confirmed that this code was working on WSL2 and MinGW-w64, so this code may not work in Mac.